 - No disruption of the atmosphere of peace and tranquility in the park; no amplified music.

 - Equipment such as tables, chairs, carpets, tents, floral displays, signs, banners, flags, generators and amplifiers cannot be used in the park.
+The permit office can sometimes allow up to six chairs for elderly or guests with mobility needs, but you must request it on your permit application, and getting approval is never guaranteed.

 - Throwing and scattering rice, birdseed, flower petals or other materials is prohibited.

 - Normal entrance fees apply to all vehicles associated with the wedding.
-(Entrance fee is $30 per car, unless you have an annual pass or 7-day pass.)

 - Always follow “Leave No Trace” Principles.